geniusdibya/pepipost-sdk-php/README.md

 <a name="announcements"></a>
 # Announcements

 v3 has been released!
-Please see the [release notes](https://github.com/pepipost/pepipost-php/releases/tag/v3.0.0) for details.
+Please see the [release notes](https://github.com/pepipost/pepipost-sdk-php/releases/tag/v3.0.0) for details.

-All updates to this library are documented in our [CHANGELOG](https://github.com/pepipost/pepipost-php/blob/master/CHANGELOG.md) and [releases](https://github.com/pepipost/pepipost-php/releases).
+All updates to this library are documented in our [CHANGELOG](https://github.com/pepipost/pepipost-sdk-php/blob/master/CHANGELOG.md) and [releases](https://github.com/pepipost/pepipost-sdk-php/releases).
 For any queries, feel free to reach out us at dx@pepipost.com

 <a name="roadmap"></a>
 ## Roadmap

-If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/pepipost/pepipost-php/issues) and [pull requests](https://github.com/pepipost/pepipost-php/pulls).
+If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/pepipost/pepipost-sdk-php/issues) and [pull requests](https://github.com/pepipost/pepipost-sdk-php/pulls).
 We would love to hear your feedback.

 <a name="about"></a>
 ## About
-pepipost-php library is guided and supported by the Pepipost Developer Experience Team.
+pepipost-php-sdk library is guided and supported by the Pepipost Developer Experience Team.
-This pepipost-php library is maintained and funded by Pepipost Ltd. The names and logos for pepipost-php are trademarks of Pepipost Ltd.
+This pepipost-php-sdk library is maintained and funded by Pepipost Ltd. The names and logos for pepipost-php-sdk are trademarks of Pepipost Ltd.

 <a name="license"></a>
 ## License